AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 ## Logic Group containers

 Logic Group containers are required to group conditions into a single sequential segment checkpoint.
-The non-sequential containers (hit, visit, visitor) do not require their conditions to be met within the overall sequence, producing unintuitive results if used adjacent to a THEN operator.
 The special Logic Group container is available only in sequential segmentation, to ensure its conditions are met after any prior sequential checkpoint and before any following sequential checkpoint.
 The conditions within the Logic Group checkpoint itself may be met in any order.
+By contrast, non-sequential containers (hit, visit, visitor) do not require their conditions to be met within the overall sequence, producing unintuitive results if used with a THEN operator.

-Within sequential segmentation, it is required that containers are ordered strictly within the [container hierarchy](../../../components/c-segmentation/seg-overview.md#concept_A38E7000056547399E346559D85E2551).
-By contrast, the [!UICONTROL Logic Group] container was designed to treat *several checkpoints as a group*, *without any ordering* among the grouped checkpoints.
+The [!UICONTROL Logic Group] container was designed to treat *several checkpoints as a group*, *without any ordering* among the grouped checkpoints.
 In other words, we don't care about the order of the checkpoints within that group.
 For example, you can't nest a [!UICONTROL Visitor] container within a [!UICONTROL Visitor] container.
 But instead, you can nest a [!UICONTROL Logic Group] container within a [!UICONTROL Visitor] container with specific [!UICONTROL Visit]-level and [!UICONTROL Hit]-level checkpoints.

 >[!NOTE]
 >